bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/vladyslav.kiselar/index.md

 ### Week 19 - 25 May

+During this week, I worked on the software side, implementing multitasking using the Embassy async framework in Rust to run multiple tasks concurrently — specifically handling coin sorting and NFC-based door control.
+I also made efforts to reinforce the LEGO structure of the enclosure to improve mechanical stability and durability during operation.

 ## Hardware

 The control logic of Coins Keeper is implemented on Raspberry Pi Pico 2W boards.
 One Pico serves as the main controller,  which manages all coin detection, sorting, and feedback components, while a second Pico is optionally used as a debugging probe during development.
 Coins are inserted into a commercial coin selector, powered via a 12V DC jack.
 Upon detection, a servo motor acts as a stopper to briefly hold the coin while a stepper motor rotates the sorting platform to align the correct compartment underneath.
 The coin is then released into the bin.